 - 1 teaspoon ground cumin

 - ¼ teaspoon cayenne pepper

 - 1 (14.5 ounce) can whole tomatoes

 - Heat oil in a heavy-bottomed pot (preferably a Dutch oven) over medium-high heat.
 Sear chicken for 6 minutes total, 3 minutes per side.
 Transfer chicken to a holding plate.

 - Cook onions in the pot until they are soft and translucent, 2 to 3 minutes; stir in garlic, tomato paste, oregano, cumin, chili powder and cayenne pepper and cook for another 30 seconds.
 Stir tomatoes, broth, and salt into onion mixture.
 Raise the heat to high to bring the mixture to a boil.
 Lower to a simmer, then return the chicken to the pot and make sure it’s completely submerged in the braising liquid.
 Cover and cook over medium-low heat until the chicken shreds easily when pulled at with a fork, 45 minutes to an hour.

 - Transfer the chicken thighs to a large bowl.

 - Transfer the braising liquid to a blender and blend until smooth.
 Return the sauce to the pot and cook over medium-high heat until reduced by about one-third, 10 to 15 minutes.

 - Meanwhile, shred the chicken by pulling it apart with two forks.
-Once the sauce has reduced, mix about 1/3 cup into the chicken.
+Once the sauce has reduced, mix about ⅓ cup into chicken.